rm511130/Tanzu-Workshop-TKGI/README.md

 ![](./images/lab.png)

-- In this Lab we will take a look at how easy it is to integrate PKS with Wavefront:
+- In this Lab we will take a look at how easy it is to integrate TKG-i with Wavefront:

 - If you were following the Labs one-by-one and in sequence, you should still have three Terminal Windows up and running.
 Two of them should have `timer-test` running in a loop, demonstrating the difference between workload isolation by cluster vs. workload isolation by namespacing.